How the increasing presence of AI influence our overall well-being?

 AI to likely eliminate ikigai resources

-Soenke shares his investigations into time-use research, which allows researchers to check how much time people spend on certain activities.
+Soenke conducted investigations into time-use research, which allows researchers to check how much time people spend on certain activities.
 Typically, time can be categorised in four different ways:

 He thinks that the time that people spend on certain activities is more likely to change in the future; because of the new technologies being introduced, people might end up having more free time and less contracted and committed time.
 This led him to conclude that accumulating more free time may decrease or even eliminate activities people consider as ikigai.